infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 Sometimes, the user will have larger accessibility sizes (or a zoom) enabled.
 If you noticed on iOS, you have the ability in the Settings app to unlock some larger text sizes.
 Change the `Larger Accessibility Sizes` toggle and again drag the slider further to the right.

-Flip back to the application and you'll notice the screen has changed again!
-This time, we'll use the `maxFontSizeMultiplier` prop to the screen under control.
+🏃**Try it.** Flip back to the application and you'll notice the screen has changed again (for the worse, of course, just developer life things)!

+We'll fix it but this time we'll use the `maxFontSizeMultiplier` prop to the screen under control.
 Try the following:

 1. Apply `maxFontSizeMultiplier` to the `<TextField />` labels via `LabelTextProps={{ maxFontSizeMultiplier: 2 }}`